Borf/romguide/weekly/tt.md

 # Thanatos Tower

+> Time to clear: about 10 to 15 minutes for novice and brave, about an hour for legend (if your party setup is good)
+> Minimum Level: **TODO**
+> Rewards: Runes, Equipment, Mounts, Pets, Zeny

 Thanatos Tower is a boss run for a party of 12 people.
 This dungeon requires teamwork, and it is recommended to organize a balanced party.
 A basic party setup consists of

 - 2x Archbishop